Dune (board game): Reception

+In Issue 44 of the British wargaming magazine Perfidious Albion, Charles Vasey thought, "The game is disarmingly simple, excellent for introducing new gamers who have read the book but are not ready to go for broke.
+Yet it contains within it, like Cosmic Encounter, plenty of room for cunning play and dirty deeds."
+Vasey concluded, "Definitely a game to be played with four or more players, Dune is a very successful adaptation of the book and a good game in its own right."

 In the January–February 1980 edition of The Space Gamer (Issue No. 26), Tony Watson commented that "Not only is Dune a good game, it does an amazingly accurate job of conveying the feel and air of Dune the novel."

 In the inaugural edition of Ares Magazine (March 1980), Eric Goldberg gave it a below average rating of 6 out of 9, saying, "Battles are won and lost dependent on the number of spice tokens present in an area.
 Treachery, storms and the fearsome shai-hulud (gigantic sandworms) enliven affairs.
 Dune is a nice little game, but nothing special."

 In Issue 77 of the UK magazine Games & Puzzles, Nick Palmer was impressed, writing, "The ability of the game to bring out the delicate power balance in the planetary power struggle depicted by the book is nothing short of extraordinary — and yet the rules occupy a mere three pages!"
 However, Palmer had issues with the alliance rule, which states that players in an alliance can jointly win the game.
 But Palmer pointed out "A strong alliance can generally win at once, and if one wants to avoid an abrupt ending it seems best to limit wins to single players.
 One can then employ Diplomacy-like cunning in lining up some unsuspecting allies before making a dash for victory, since allies cannot interfere with each other's plans until alliances are reviewed when the next sandworm appears."
 Nonetheless, Palmer game the game an Excitement rating of 5 out of 5, saying, "Dune is in my view the best game that appeared in 1979, simple, fast-moving, yet packed with strategic and tactical ingenuity."